domingoclub/website/content/2021-03-23-domingo-club/2021-03-18-about/_index.md

     Tempeh is an Indonesian fermented food product originally made out of soy beans.
 The taste evokes aromas of mushroom, nut and yeast.

 ![Our tempeh after ~30 hours of incubation](tempeh-1.jpg)

-# Contact

-Email us at [hola@domingoclub.com](mailto:hola@domingoclub.com) if you would like to discuss any of these topics with us.
-We speak English, Spanish and French.

-To be notified of our future news, you can subscribe to our [newsletter](newsletter.html) and follow us on [Instagram](https://instagram.com/domingoclub).